viktorvishyn369/PhotoSync/README.md

 ## 🔒 Security

-- **Device UUID binding**: Each device uses a UUID derived from your login credentials (email + password) and stored locally for reuse.
+- **Credentials-derived UUID binding**: A UUID is derived from your login credentials (email + password) and stored locally for reuse.
 - **JWT authentication**: Tokens bound to device UUID
 - **Path validation**: Prevents directory traversal
-- **Isolated storage**: Each device has separate folder
+- **Isolated storage**: Each credentials-derived UUID has a separate folder
 - **No cloud**: Everything runs locally on your network

 ## 🕶️ StealthCloud (optional)